 Coordinate any changes to the FCOA By-Laws.

 Solicit funds for advertising.

+Shall serve as chairperson on the nomination committee.

 Secretary shall:

 The Secretary shall keep the minutes of the meetings of the Board in one or more books provided for the purpose.
 The Secretary shall see to it that all notices of meetings are given in accordance with the provisions of these By-Laws or as required by law, and shall in general perform all of the duties incident to the office of Secretary and such other duties as may from time to time be assigned by the President or the Board.
 The Secretary shall be responsible for the collection of membership data and the publication of the FCOA Directory on an annual basis.